chris-stanton50/particles-cdssm/tests/linear_sdes/README.md

 Tests still need to be developed in the following case:

 - The exception in the integrated SDE case above
+    - The file `test_iou_4_dims_correlated_noise.py` is dedicated to this
 - All TwiceIntegratedLinear SDEs.